Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 • Rhodotorula [19]

-Even more so, playing outside can have beneficial effects beyond the microbiome.
-Children exposed to green spaces have been associated with beneficial effects on brain development and cognitive function [20].
-Even exposure to nature during childhood has been associated with better mental wellness in adulthood [21]
+Playing outside can have beneficial effects beyond the microbiome.
+Exposure to green spaces has been associated with beneficial effects on brain development and cognitive function [20].
+Exposure to nature during childhood has been associated with better mental wellness in adulthood [21].

-Without a doubt the outdoors is a great way for you and your child to have fun, but also introduce the world of microbes.
+Spending time outdoors, playing with animals, and getting your hands dirty in soil is a great way for you and your child to have fun, while also introducing a world of beneficial microbes.

 References